 It is difficult to underestimate the impact of a properly chosen web tech stack on the project's general success.
 The technology stack that powers your product does not only bring it to life but stand for its further maintainability, scalability, and many other factors.
 However, a lot of things should be taken into account before getting a perfect web tech stack and other web development services.

 First of all, it is worth considering some basic notions.
 What are web development stacks?
 It is a combination of tools such as programming languages, frameworks and so one, that were used while building a mobile or web solution.
-In turn, these tools are divided into the front-end and back-end.
+In turn, these tools are divided into the frontend and backend.
+Let's observe the fundamental description of the operation principle of those two integral parts:

 Talking about web dev stacks, there are some basic technologies having a variety of frameworks that under certain circumstances make the coding process faster, easier, and more flexible.